LegumeFederation/cvitjs/README.md

 To link the GFF file to CViTjs, edit the file ui/cvit_assets/cvit.conf to indicate the file exists and which CViTjs UI configuration file to use (described in [CViTjs documentation](https://github.com/LegumeFederation/cvitjs)).

 **Genotype Data Sets** Each genotype data set is represented by a single VCF file (which may be gzipped).
-By default, the files should go into the assets/ directory, but if you can choose a different directory, it will be necessary to tell the application where to find the files.
+By default, the files should go into the assets/ directory, but if you choose a different directory, it will be necessary to tell the application where to find the files.
 Information about connecting to a different the genotype data directory is described below.

 ### Configuring the UI